gsimsekfb/escrow_solana/README.md

 Features:
 - Add new rating for a shop
 - Read all ratings of a shop
-- Set first rating of a shop (testing)
+- Set first rating of a shop (for testing)

 E.g.
 Let's have a quick look at shop1